Energy Cashback Deals: What Is Real and What Is Not

 • Tariff B effective cost after £50 cashback: £611.50/year

 Tariff B wins in this case.
 But change the cashback to £20 and Tariff A is better by £14.
 Always calculate the effective annual cost after cashback before deciding.
+You can also find cheaper electricity to see what’s available.

 EV and Smart Meter Cashback Worth Knowing